MS4 annual reporting was a huge chore for the County of Monterey in California. 2NFORM compliance software made this yearly task much easier.

-Tom and his stormwater staff spent hundreds of hours trying to track down the information required from the various municipal departments.
+Tom Harty and his stormwater staff spent hundreds of hours trying to track down the information required from the various municipal departments for their MS4 annual report.
 Once found, the data needed to be collated, combined into a single report and then, finally, submitted to the regulator.
-Annual report generation was an incredibly time-consuming and inefficient process.
-All this time was being spent preparing reports that documented what was being done, rather than being able to analyze the data and then create and execute a plan that would be effective at improving water quality within the county.
+Generating the annual report was an incredibly time-consuming and inefficient process.
+All this time was spent preparing reports that documented what was being done, rather than analyzing the data to create and execute a plan that would be effective at improving water quality within the county.
 Additionally, Monterey County covers such a huge geographic area that simply trying to find a way to organize the vast areas in a coherent way for the stormwater staff was a herculean task.

 Organized data with a holistic vision

-Monterey County needed a solution that would allow them not only to meet their permit and compliance requirements more efficiently and empower them to make positive change.
-With its applied science approach, 2Nform was able to take the larger components that affect the overall quality of the stormwater discharges and pull them into a more basic model that can assess the condition of a small portion of the drainage system.
+Monterey County needed a solution that would allow them to not only meet their permit and compliance requirements more efficiently but also and empower them to make positive change.
+With its applied science approach, stormwater compliance software 2NFORM was able to take the larger components that affect the overall quality of the stormwater discharges and pull them into a more basic model that can assess the condition of a small portion of the drainage system.

-By breaking the County’s permit area into drainage catchments, the stormwater management team can now identify the areas that deliver more pollutants to the receiving waters and thus focus their efforts in these areas rather than taking a one-size-fits all approach to all areas of the County.
-2Nform analytical outputs in easy to translate mapped formats rather than tables of pollutant concentrations and loads, providing Tom with much more user-friendly and practical products to communicate program priorities and environmental benefits.
+By breaking the county’s permit area into drainage catchments, the stormwater management team can now identify the areas that deliver more pollutants to the receiving waters and thus focus their efforts in these areas rather than taking a one-size-fits all approach to all areas of the county.
+2NFORM analytical outputs display as easy to translate mapped formats rather than tables of pollutant concentrations and loads, providing Tom with much more user-friendly and practical products to communicate program priorities and environmental benefits.

-Finally, 2Nform aggregates County data annually, allowing quick and easy year-to-year comparisons to transparently evaluate program progress.
-Annual reporting was transformed from an unwieldly and time consume to a quick and streamlined process without needing to create an “actual report” which saves the County time and money.
+Finally, 2NFORM aggregates county data annually, allowing quick and easy year-to-year comparisons to transparently evaluate program progress.
+Annual reporting was transformed from an unwieldy and time consuming process to a quick and streamlined task, saving the county time and money.

 - Maps that encompass the county’s entire urban drainage system